 Birds of prey like Oriental Honey Buzzard, Crested Serpent Eagle sat confidently on the tree branches oblivious to the tourist pointing their long lenses towards them.
 They were either flying high in search of a prey or sitting quietly on the tree branches.
 I assume after having their fill of the day.
 Painted Storks sat in the distant, mostly in the meadows, with their eyes scanning the grasslands for a potential meal.
 Jungle Babblers camouflaged their dusty color but would get noticed with their constant movements.
 And for the fact, they always occupied the branches in bunches.
 Black and White Magpie played hide and seek with me and my camera and beat me hands down for I could not catch it.

-Spotted doves had a quite presence in these jungles.
+Spotted doves had a quiet presence in these jungles.
 Black Ibis, Drongos, Cormorants and Lap wigs were also seen mostly in flight.
 Peacocks ready to shed their feathers ran around adding their brightness to the jungle.

 A bear busy looking for its food entertained us for quite a few minutes.
 He was digging a small termite hill ferociously looking for termites to eat.
 It turned around a few times to dig the pit from various sides.
-While we clicked its video and pictures, but it showed us its face for a split second may be.
+While we clicked its video and pictures, but it showed us its face for a split second maybe.
 Wild boars made guest appearances here and there.
 Spotted deer dominated with their numbers – always found in big groups.
 As if being in the group would save them from the animals who feed on them.
-Sambar deer that is always referred as the most stupid animal can be found in pairs moving around – with its alert ears.
+Sambar deer that is always referred to as the most stupid animal can be found in pairs moving around – with its alert ears.

 Monkeys – common monkey, as well as the Hanuman Langurs, were found with their little ones clinging onto them or some of them hugging the trees.
 At one place we found a huge bunch of them drinking water from a pond, and then admiring their own reflection.